timescale/docs/timescaledb/how-to-guides/connecting/psql.md

-# Tutorial: How to install psql on Mac, Ubuntu, Debian, Windows
+# Installing psql on Mac, Ubuntu, Debian, Windows

-## Introduction
 `psql` is the standard command line interface for interacting with a PostgreSQL or TimescaleDB instance.
 Here we explain how to install `psql` on various platforms.

-## Before you start
-Before you start, you should confirm that you don’t already have `psql` installed.
+**Before you start**, you should confirm that you don’t already have `psql` installed.
 In fact, if you’ve ever installed Postgres or TimescaleDB before, you likely already have `psql` installed.